TidySnakeSL-alt/TidySnakeSL-alt/README.md

 The only thing you need to know is that I live in Argentina, San Luis.
 ### 🐍 Things about me 🐍
 + I play Minecraft and some Steam games!
 You can find me <a href="https://steamcommunity.com/id/TidySnake/">here</a>.
-+ I like "Empanadas", a national food from my country Argentina.
++ I like a national food called Empanadas.
-+ I have 2 dogs, Jana and Ringo (from Ringo Star)
++ I have 2 dogs, Jana and Ringo (from Ringo Star).